 - Configuration problem.
 If no new email shows up from the display check, and you are certain that messages from several sources are pending, then first check your configuration settings, especially your incoming POP server, email address, and user name.
 If you know your email password, try deselecting the “save password” option, closing and restarting the program, checking for mail, and reentering your password to reinitialize the connection.
 If these suggestions don’t work, then contact your email provider for assistance.

-so you can check to make sure your email can get through.
+- Country not connected.
+The FAQ On International Email maintains a list of countries and their current connectivity, so you can check to make sure your email can get through.
 These days most countries are connected all the time.